Home » Cardiovascular Health » Human Circulatory System » Blood Circulation

 Why Your Blood Type is Important

-Most of us are completely unaware of our blood type.
-In high school biology you may have run through that standard test and were surprised when you got the results of what you was.
+Most of us are completely unaware of our type.
+In high school biology you may have run through that standard test and were surprised when you got the results of what you blood type was.
 However, you have probably long since forgotten those results.
 Unless you have been in a medical situation where you had to donate blood or platelets or needed a transfusion yourself, your blood type is probably one of the last things you would ever think of.
 However, new studies are showing that there are some health risks that are associated with various blood types and knowing where you fall could be something that helps to save your life.

 blood-type